 There are a multitude of quick and cost-effective options for expats who want to travel a bit further afield.
 Germany’s train operator, Deutsche Bahn, operates a comprehensive route network alongside multiple long-distance bus companies and carpooling schemes.
 Take a look at your options for long-distance travel in Germany.

 As an expat, it can sometimes feel like you're always travelling somewhere!
 Thankfully, Germany's residents have plenty of choice when it comes to flying, with hundreds of airlines serving Germany's 36 international airports.
 Find out about the biggest and busiest airports in Germany.

 Driving in Germany

 Cruising along Germany’s famous Autobahnen with impeccably smooth roads stretching out into the distance, you’d be forgiven for thinking that the car is the only way to travel.
+Expat have the choice of buying a vehicle, leasing a car, or importing one from abroad.
 Besides enjoying the roads, however, there are a few things you need to consider before you start driving in Germany.

 Is transportation expensive in Germany?